Skyscanner/backpack-android/docs/Rating/README.md

 If the value is a string resource, the same value will be used for all scores.
 *Note that when size is equal to `icon` or `extra_small` the subtitle disables*.

-- `ratingOrientation` - the layout orientation.
+- `ratingStyle` - the layout configuration.
 - `ratingSize` - the dimensions of the layout
 - `ratingValue` - The actual rating expressed as a range between `0.0 to 10.0`.
 If the value exceeds the boundaries, it'll be clamped.